How to Get Your Website Ranking #1 on Google

 Don't Make Mistakes, Build Trust

 Trust is essential for building a successful site.
 Your visitors need to trust you and your site.
-This means that they need to feel confident about your ability to deliver on your promises.
+This means they must feel confident about their ability to deliver on your promises.
 They have to feel confident that the site will protect their privacy.

 It also means that the information gathered by the site should be used only for the purpose the user agreed to.
 When a site isn't trusted, there is low traffic and low conversion.
 If your visitors don't trust your site, it will lead to low traffic and low conversion.